-You can make art out of just about anything.
-Sculptures made of clay, castles made of sand, bridges made of pretzel sticks and marshmallows.
-Well, as we see here at the Washington Convention Center, you can even use musical instruments and furniture.
-That circle at the top is made of 30 guitars.
-The blue ring has kayaks, a skinny type of boat, while the statues below have rings of bicycles and bar stools.
+You can make art out of just about anything – as we see here at the Washington Convention Center, you can even use musical instruments and furniture.
+These sculptures are made of guitars, kayaks, bicycles and bar stools.
 Any time you repeat a shape to make a pattern, you’re making art using math.
 Just make sure you stick it really well to the ceiling.

 Wee ones: How many kayaks does that blue sculpture have?